VeronicaCano/02AN_SO/README.md

 # 02AN_SO
-Pasta dedicada a matéria de Sistemas Operacionais.
+Pasta dedicada a matéria de Sistemas Operacionais.Curso: ADS.
+Professor:Cura.